-Figure 52: Quantitative analysis of localization NPAS3 C-terminal region in SH-SY5Y cells shows no significant differences among regions.
+Figure 50: Quantitative analysis of localization NPAS3 C-terminal region in SH-SY5Y cells shows no significant differences among regions.
 Plasmids with C-terminal NPAS3 regions were overexpressed in SH-SY5Y cells and analyzed with fluorescent microscopy.
-And the number of cells showing specific localization was quantified.
+The number of cells showing specific localization was quantified (A).
 No change in the localization of plasmids with NPAS3 PAS-TAD or TAD regions was observed.
-B Nuclear localization.
-C Mixed phenotype.
-D Cytoplasmic localization.
-Data are presented as AVE +/- SEM (n=5 for PAS-TAD and 7 for TAD with approximately 10 cells each) and analyzed by one-way ANOVA with Tukey's multiple comparisons test. p < .05 (), p <.001 (), p <.001 (), non-significant (ns).
+Specific localization is also shown separately: B Nuclear localization, C Mixed phenotype and D Cytoplasmic localization.
+Data are presented as AVE +/- SEM (n=5 for PAS-TAD and 7 for TAD with approximately 10 cells each) and analyzed by one-way ANOVA with Tukey's multiple comparisons test. p < .05 (), p <.001 (), p <.001 ().

-Both regions, PAS-TAD and TAD, showed nuclear localization in SH-SY5Y cells (Figure 52 A and B).
-The mixed phenotype was rarely observed (Figure 52 C), and very few cells exhibited cytoplasmic localization (Figure 52 D).
+Both regions, PAS-TAD and TAD, showed nuclear localization in SH-SY5Y cells (Figure 50 A and B).
+The mixed phenotype was rarely observed (Figure 50 C), and very few cells exhibited cytoplasmic localization (Figure 50 D).

-In summary, NPAS3 aggregation in cells increases over time, with no major differences between wt and V304I variants.
-The PAS1 domain plays a crucial role in cytoplasmic localization, while the C-terminal PAS-TAD and TAD regions remain nuclear, mirroring full-length NPAS3 behavior.
+In summary, change in NPAS3 localization from nuclear to cytoplasmic in cells increases over time, with no major differences between wt and V304I variants.
+The PAS1 domain plays a crucial role in cytoplasmic localization, while the C-terminal PAS-TAD and TAD regions remain predominantly nuclear, mirroring full-length NPAS3 behavior.